sophiamartinez/digitizedsalome/_texts/salome.md

 **THE YOUNG SYRIAN**

-{:.indent-3}How beautiful is the Princess Salome to-night!
+{:.indent-3} How beautiful is the Princess Salome to-night!

 **THE PAGE OF HERODIAS**
 Look at the moon.
 How strange the moon seems!
 She is like a woman rising from a tomb.
 She is like a dead woman.
 One might fancy she was looking for dead things.